Skip to main content

 }

-With this in place, commands like openclaw gateway status, openclaw models status, and openclaw message send all reach the remote gateway transparently.
+openclaw gateway status, openclaw models status, openclaw message send, and similar then reach the remote gateway transparently.

 Security principles